zeke-02/tinfoil-node/examples/chat/README.md

 The example will:

-1. Create a TinfoilAI client with the enclave and repo configured directly in code
+1. Create a TinfoilAI client with automatic enclave verification

 2. Demonstrate a streaming chat completion with real-time output

 The code shows both the basic usage pattern and error handling.
-The API key is loaded from the `OPENAI_API_KEY` environment variable, while the enclave and repo are specified directly in the constructor.
+The API key is loaded from the `OPENAI_API_KEY` environment variable, and the client automatically handles enclave verification and secure communication.